Vladislav-Shevtsov/in-silico-MLVA/README.md

 By default 2 mismatches allowed but can be modified in the code by changing the value of mm, for example mm=3.

 # Users can use and share the code freely

+#For any questions please open issue on github or email me at shevtsovvladislav111@gmail.com

 #written by Shevtsov V.